paycoreio/docs/docs/ips.md

 ## White-list IP addresses

-The full list of IP addresses that PayCore use to interact with Payment Providers & third-party services:
+The full list of IP addresses that PayСore.io use to interact with Payment Providers & third-party services:

 ```html
 54.36.117.30